zuiko21/minimOS/architecture.md

 file was aliviated via a **fully-*modular* approach**: the `template` file (or any particular machine's firmware, for that matter) will consist in just **a bunch of `#include`s** for *small* code chunks on the `modules` folder.
 Different machines may then use a different chunk for a particular feature, or suppress it.
+A similar approach has been used for **firmware variables**, *statically* assigned before kernel's `sysvars`.
+After including the regular `template.h`, a particular machine may add any other variables as needed.

 ### The *administrative Kernel*